In two states, a vast testing gap shows what it means to have no national strategy

 Rhode Island had conducted 39,333 coronavirus tests as of Tuesday, compared with Kentucky’s 32,820.
 The small New England state has 171 fatalities from the disease, whereas Kentucky has 154.
 At the same time, Rhode Island has identified more coronavirus cases than Kentucky — 5,500, versus the latter’s 3,050.

 When it comes to coronavirus testing in Rhode Island, CVS has proved crucial.
-The company created a drive-up rapid testing site at a casino in Lincoln, R.I., which is using new technology from Abbott Laboratories to perform 1,000 tests daily, accounting for 40 percent of the state’s total.
+The company created a drive-up rapid testing site at a casino in Lincoln, R.I., which is using new technology from Abbott Laboratories to perform 1,000 tests daily.

 It’s one of five such sites that CVS has across the country that can accommodate multiple lanes of traffic, according to the company.